dkorablev14/loan-app/README.md

+# Time
+Time spent: ~2 hours

 # Loan Application API
 This project provides a REST API for submitting loan applications.
 Users can submit loan requests, which are stored in a database.

 ## Requirements
-- PHP 7.4 or higher
+- PHP 8.2 or higher
 - Yii2 Framework
 - Docker and Docker Compose (optional, for containerized environment)
 - PostgreSQL